ourworldventures/www_ourworld_tf/content/about/index.md

 <br/>

 Our co-founders also have experience running [Incubaid](https://incubaid.com), a successful incubator focused primarily on helping to change our planet for the better through technology that supports decentralization.
-Over 19 years, Incubaid did seven exits totaling more than $500 million.
+Over 19 years, Incubaid did seven strong exits.

 |||